 I’ve spent a ton of time in the area as a resident, a tour guide and a traveler.
-Whenever someone ask me, “What should I do in the Cinque Terre,” my eyes light up and I start listing off all my favorite things.
+Whenever someone asks me, “What should I do in the Cinque Terre?” my eyes light up and I start listing off all my favorite things.

-Since I get asked a lot of questions about what to do in the Cinque Terre, I decided to post this free itinerary for you to steal and use to plan your own trip.
+Since I get asked a lot of questions about what to do in the Cinque Terre, I decided to post this free itinerary for you to steal.
+Use it to plan your trip.

 My DIY Cinque Terre itinerary is for four days and three nights and you can see it below.

 Don’t make this #1 Cinque Terre planning mistake.

 Some people think the Cinque Terre is just one place — but that’s a mistake.

 First, understand that the word is used to describe an area of land, not one place.

 Don’t waste your time trying to find train schedules for the “Cinque Terre.”